supriyawin/Binary-Nova/README.md

 8. Google Maps -Connected to Android Application

-9. Retrofit used for makinhg REST API call
+9. Retrofit used for making REST API call

 ## Project roadmap